 But the conflict continues to wreak havoc on the lives of those who call Nagorno-Karabakh their home.
-The conflict sporadically but persisently spills into violence, with more than 300 fatalities in September 2022 alone in the disputed region.
+The conflict sporadically but persistently spills into violence, with more than 300 fatalities in September 2022 alone, when fighting shifted to the Armenian-Azerbaijan border.

 In June 2021, The Art Newspaper published for the first time a tranche of declassified spy imagery taken by the US during the Cold War in the 1970s.
 An investigative report by Simon Maghakyan, the executive director of Save Armenian Monuments, examined imagery provided by Caucasus Heritage Watch (CHW), a US-based monitoring and research project from Cornell University.
 Maghakyan’s investigation focused on the destroyed monuments of one town, Agulis, in the nearby region of Nakhchivan, which, while officially autonomous, is under Azerbaijani control.
 Maghakyan’s analysis revealed that Armenian cultural heritage sites that have stood for centuries in Agulis had been "completely erased".
 Maghakyan also expressed his concern for the further destruction of Armenian heritage in the region and Azerbaijan as a whole.
 “To say that these sacred heritage sites are at risk might be a monumental understatement,” he wrote.

-Building on Maghakyan’s pioneering work, the report details the Azerbaijani state-sponsored destruction of nearly all—98%—of Armenian heritage sites in Nakhchivan.
-The authors of the report fear that Armenian heritage sites in Nagorno-Karabakh, a similarly disputed area of around 4,000 sq. km, are at this moment facing the same fate as those in Nakhchivan.
+The report details the Azerbaijani state-sponsored destruction of nearly all—98%—of Armenian heritage sites in Nakhchivan.
+The authors of the report fear that Armenian heritage sites in Nagorno-Karabakh are at this moment facing the same fate as those in Nakhchivan.

 Adam T. Smith, an archaeologist and professor of anthropology at Cornell University and a co-founder of CHW, started working in the Caucasus in 1992.
 “CHW documents how cultural heritage sites have been increasingly targeted as a part of this conflict,” he says.
 “As archaeologists, we speak for monuments that can’t speak for themselves.”